 11. Heard of the Texas Giants?
-The Shields brothers from Texas performed in P.T.
-Barnum’s circus claimed to be just under 8 feet tall, but that’s still undetermined.
+The Shields brothers from Texas who performed in P.T.
+Barnum’s circus claimed to be just under eight feet tall, but that’s still undetermined.

 10. The state mammal of Texas is the armadillo!
 So if you don’t like them, then get outta town.
 Try not to hit one as you drive away.

 9. Brazoria County has more species of birds than any other area in North America, making it a bird-watchers paradise.

 8. The oldest tree in Texas is The Big Tree in Rockport, part of Goose Island State Park, which is estimated to be around 1500 years old.
 That’s 500 years older than the first Crusades campaign.